 For example, in the course of its investigation of the crash of TWA flight 800, once it was determined that an explosion in the center fuel tank caused the breakup of the aircraft, the Board issued an urgent safety recommendation and three other recommendations in 1996, four years before completion of its investigation, that were aimed at eliminating explosive fuel/air vapors in airliner fuel tanks.
 The Board issued an additional recommendation in 1997 regarding the detection of explosives and six recommendations in 1998 to improve fuel quantity indication systems.
 When the Board issued its final report on the TWA 800 accident in 2000, four additional safety recommendations were issued that focused on the aircraft wiring systems.

-The Board may hold a public hearing as part of a major transportation accident investigation.
+The Board may hold an investigative hearing as part of a major transportation accident investigation.
 The purpose of the hearing is two-fold; first, to gather sworn testimony from subpoenaed witnesses on issues identified by the Board during the course of the investigation, and, second, to allow the public to observe the progress of the investigation.
 Hearings are usually held within six months of an accident, but may be delayed for complex investigations.

 More months of tests and analysis eventually lead to the preparation of a draft final report by Safety Board staff.
 Parties do not participate in the analysis and report writing phase of NTSB investigations; however, they are invited to submit their proposed findings of cause and proposed safety recommendations, which are made part of the public docket.
 The Board then deliberates over the final report in a public Board meeting in Washington, D.C.
 Non-Safety Board personnel, including parties and family members, cannot interact with the Board during that meeting.